 Limitations: RCTs of IPV screening and treatment interventions were heterogeneous in terms of setting, intervention content, and intensity.
-We were not able to pool study results for IPV treatment interventions due to heterogeneity.
+We were not able to pool study results due to heterogeneity.
 Strength of evidence was low or insufficient for benefits of treatment (depending on the outcome); evidence was graded as insufficient for birth outcomes because of imprecision, unknown consistency, few events from one subgroup analysis, and uncertainty about whether results could be attributed to IPV counseling.
 No studies assessed screening or treatment for elder abuse and abuse of vulnerable adults.
 Most screening tools were assessed in only one study; several enrolled participants from emergency department settings and may have unclear applicability to primary care settings.

-Conclusions: RCTs of screening for IPV in adult women do not show a reduction in IPV exposure or improvement in quality of life over 3 to 18 months of followup.
-Available screening tools may reasonably identify women experiencing past 12-month or current IPV.
-Interventions for women with screen-detected IPV show inconsistent results; limited evidence from three RCTs shows that home visiting interventions and behavioral counseling interventions that address multiple risk factors may lead to reduced IPV exposure among pregnant or postpartum women.
-No studies assessed screening or treatment for elder abuse and abuse of vulnerable adults.
+Conclusions: Although available screening tools may reasonably identify women experiencing past 12-month IPV, RCTs of screening in adult women do not show a reduction in IPV exposure or improvement in quality of life over 3 to 18 months.
+Interventions for women with screen-detected IPV show inconsistent results; limited evidence from some RCTs suggested that home visiting interventions and behavioral counseling interventions that address multiple risk factors may lead to reduced IPV among pregnant or postpartum women.
+No eligible studies assessed screening or treatment for elder abuse and abuse of vulnerable adults.